Karnataka elections a fight between Ram and Ravan says Prathap Simha

 In the backdrop of the impressive Tripura win, the BJP is seeking to translate that energy to Karnataka.
 Every Karyakarta is a spokesperson of the BJP and he would go out of his way to help his leader says BJP, MP, Prathap Simha.
 In this interview with OneIndia, Prathap Simha discusses a variety of issues from the elections to the Karnataka flag to the proposed railway line in Kodagu.

-Has the leadership crisis in Karnataka to take on Siddaramaiah been resolved?

 To take on a Ravan it needed a Ram.
 The campaign has picked up once Narendra Modi and Amit Shah came to the state.
-We had a leadership issue to take on Siddaramaiah.
-The Congress is facing this huge anti-incumbency factor and it was not being capitalised.
+The Congress is facing this huge anti-incumbency factor and it needed to be capitalised.

 Explain the Ram, Ravan factor a bit more.